How to Budget for Restaurant Employee Benefits

 Employee Benefits are a Necessity

-How Actual Restaurants Offer Employee Benefits
+How Actual Restaurants Offer Staff Benefits

-In the 2019 Restaurant Success Report, we learned 31% of restaurateurs currently offer health insurance to their staff, with 18% providing 401K and 14% offering paid family leave.
+In the 2019 Restaurant Success Report, we learned 31% of restaurateurs offered health insurance to their staff, with 18% providing 401K and 14% offering paid family leave.
 Benefit offerings vary a ton in our industry, so if you can offer any kind of strong benefits program, you’ll stand out as a desirable restaurant employer.

 Formed in 2007, the B Corporation certification is a way for businesses to commit to standards that can benefit all stakeholders: consumers, employees, business owners, and shareholders alike.